-Note: Commercial off-the-shelf software (e.g. wordprocessing, database and statistical programmes) in general use within their designed application range may be considered to be sufficiently validated and do not require any subsequent confirmation.

-- 5.2.7 Where several servicing stations are owned by a given company, each station is to be assessed and approved except as specified in 5.5.3 - 5.2.8 Procedures The supplier shall have documented work procedures covering all services supplied. - 5.2.9 Subcontractors The supplier shall give information of agreements and arrangements if any parts of the services provided are subcontracted.
+- Note: Commercial off-the-shelf software (e.g. wordprocessing, database and statistical programmes) in general use within their designed application range may be considered to be sufficiently validated and do not require any subsequent confirmation. - 5.2.7 Where several servicing stations are owned by a given company, each station is to be assessed and approved except as specified in 5.5.3 - 5.2.8 Procedures The supplier shall have documented work procedures covering all services supplied. - 5.2.9 Subcontractors The supplier shall give information of agreements and arrangements if any parts of the services provided are subcontracted.
 Particular emphasis shall be given to quality management by the supplier in following-up such subcontracts.
-Subcontractors providing anything other than equipment shall also meet the requirements of sections 5.2 and 5.5. - 5.2.10 Verification The supplier shall verify that the services provided are carried out in accordance with approved procedures. - 5.2.11 Reporting The report shall be prepared in a form acceptable to the Society.
+Subcontractors providing the services of the approved service supplier shall also meet the requirements of section 5. - 5.2.10 Verification The supplier shall verify that the services provided are carried out in accordance with approved procedures. - 5.2.11 Reporting The report shall be prepared in a form acceptable to TL.
 The report should detail the results of inspections, measurements, tests, maintenance and/or repairs carried out.
 Special guidelines may be given in Annex 1.
 The report shall include a copy of the Certificate of Approval. - 5.2.12 Documented procedures and instructions should be available for the recording of damages and defects found during inspection, servicing and repair work.
 This documentation is to be made available upon request.